PHANTOM-op/hh/Ignoring-Roles-and-Channels.md

-Vortex's automod features will ignore anyone with roles that it is ignoring.
-It will also ignore channels that are on its ignore list.
+Vortex's **automod** features will ignore anyone with roles that it is ignoring.
+Its automod will also ignore channels that are on its ignore list.
 You can see the list of ignored roles by running the `>>ignore` command with no arguments.

 > ![ignore](http://i.imgur.com/SCpgqoy.png)